danielbodnar/awesome-stars/README.md

 - [olegsu/cli-generator](https://github.com/olegsu/cli-generator) - Generate CLI entrypoints from spec file
 - [EnvCLI/EnvCLI](https://github.com/EnvCLI/EnvCLI) - Don't install Node, Go, ... locally - use containers you define within your project.
 If you have a new machine / other contributors you just have to install docker and envcli to get started.
 - [99designs/iamy](https://github.com/99designs/iamy) - A cli tool for importing and exporting AWS IAM configuration to YAML files
-- [getmoro/moro](https://github.com/getmoro/moro) - Simple CLI tool for tracking work hours.
+- [getmoro/moro](https://github.com/getmoro/moro) - [DEPRECATED/DON'T USE] Simple CLI tool for tracking work hours.
 Note: Heavy changes are happening in this repository.
 Docs might not be up to date, and things might be broken.
-Only the released NPM version is stable.
+Only the released NPM ve
 - [scaffdog/scaffdog](https://github.com/scaffdog/scaffdog) - :dog: scaffdog is Markdown driven scaffolding tool.
 - [Zhengqbbb/cz-git](https://github.com/Zhengqbbb/cz-git) - cz-git | czg  🛠️ DX first and more engineered, lightweight, customizable, standard output format Commitizen adapter and CLI
 - [abhagsain/ai-cli](https://github.com/abhagsain/ai-cli) - Get answers for CLI commands from ChatGPT right from your terminal